betterscientificsoftware/bssw.io/CuratedContent/HPC-BestPracticesWebinars.md

 interacting with speakers earlier, and adjust timelines accordingly.

-The process described in the repository has been successful in delivering 26 webinars since June 2017, with an averageof 79 participants per webinar.
+The process described in the repository has been successful in delivering 26 webinars since June 2017, with an average of 79 participants per webinar.

 #### Contributed by [Osni Marques](http://github.com/oamarques)